HVR88/PSFree_Docker/README.md

   <img src="https://raw.githubusercontent.com/HVR88/PSFree_Docker/develop/extras/icon.png" alt="PSFree Web Host" />
 </p>
 This repo is a fork of [PSFree from Nazky](https://github.com/Nazky/PSFree) - plus tweaks (mentioned below)

-<br>This repo is intended for developers - if you want the exploit, look below:
+This repo is intended for developers - if you want the exploit, look below:

 _Normal people want the **Docker Container:**_